The Essential Guide to Construction Aggregates

 Construction aggregate is a broad category of particulate materials used as a foundational component in construction.
 It serves primarily as a filler and reinforcement material.
 When bound together by a medium like cement or bitumen, aggregates create strong, durable composites that can withstand immense loads and environmental stresses.
 Their role in construction is dual: they provide essential structural integrity to materials like concrete and asphalt, and they offer functional benefits such as drainage and weight distribution in foundations and road bases.

-The Three Main Types of Aggregates
+The Three Main Types of Aggregates Used in Construction

 1. Natural Aggregates